florian-ariasu/circular-linked-list-toolkit/README.md

 It reverts the content of the queue up to that point.
 ```
 > [!NOTE]
-> All commands besides SHOW SHOW_CURRENT and SWITCH are put into a pq.
+> All commands besides SHOW, SHOW_CURRENT and SWITCH are put into a pq.
 - show

 ```console